bfitzgit23/acreetion-git-iso/README.md

 To get started with StormOS Linux, you can:

-1. Download the latest ISO from our [Website]("AcreetionOSWebsite link")!
+1. Download the latest ISO from our [Website]("StormOSWebsite link")!
 2. Create a bootable USB drive using tools like [Etcher]("https://etcher.balena.io/#download-etcher"), [Rufus]("https://rufus.ie/en/"), or [Ventoy]("https://ventoy.net/en/index.html").
 3. Boot from the USB drive and follow the installation instructions

 *     Ventoy MUST use GRUB MODE*
-## Contributing

-We welcome contributions from the community!
-Please see our [Contributing Guide]("https://github.com/AcreetionOS/AcreetionOSDocumentationPlan/blob/main/documentation/contributor-guide.md") file for guidelines on how to get involved.

-## Roadmap

-Our current goal is to release a stable distribution by the end of 2026.
-Check out our [project road map]("https://darrengames.ddns.net:30008/cobra3282000/AcreetionOS/projects/2") for more details on upcoming features and milestones.

 ## Project Information